 - An Upright stable Mode (hence the 2T) for certain short activities and quitting the chair ☛2T Upright modes→

 - Transitional Mode.
 The mid ranges should be unstable and easily negotiated.
-It is also a mode with actual benefits and allows the concept to be renamed Tri-Modal concept (3M).

 Three versions can be derived using the 2T concept shown above indicating a large blank page for any designer obeying the principles for optimal ergonomics and comfort.